Beatrice Voorhees ’23 wins the 2023 Gaudiani Prize

 Grace Berman ’18, Scott Brauer ’20 and Megan Feragne ’20 will receive Fulbright U.S. Student Program grants to teach English and conduct research abroad for an academic year.
 Sophia Angele-Kuehn ’20 has been awarded a U.S. teaching assistantship in Austria, administered by Fulbright Austria.

-Students were supported throughout the Fulbright and Austrian Federal Ministry of Education, Science and Research U.S. Teaching Assistantship (USTA) program application process by an advising team composed of Associate Dean of Global Initiatives Amy Dooling; Associate Director of The Walter Commons for Global Study and Engagement and Fellowships Melissa Ryan; and Adjunct Assistant Professor of Slavic Studies and Learning Specialist Christopher Colbath.
+Students were supported throughout the Fulbright and Austrian Federal Ministry of Education, Science and Research U.S. Teaching Assistantship (USTA) program application process by an advising team composed of the Office of the Dean of the College; Associate Dean of Global Initiatives Amy Dooling; Associate Director of The Walter Commons for Global Study and Engagement and Fellowships Melissa Ryan; and Adjunct Assistant Professor of Slavic Studies and Learning Specialist Christopher Colbath.
 Students interested in learning more about fellowship and grant opportunities are invited to explore the new fellowships webpages.